 A shield enhancement bonus stacks with other kinds of bonuses to AC, but not with other shield enhancement bonuses.
 If two different sources of shield enhancement bonus are available, only the highest available bonus may be used.A Shield Enhancement Bonus only provides a bonus to Armor Class.
 It has no effect on the shield's other attributes, such as Armor Check Penalty, Max Dex, etc.

-Campaign Level is almost always an abstract number set to equal the Average Character Level of all the players.
+- Campaign Level is almost always an abstract number set to equal the Average Character Level of all the players.
 This then becomes a way for the GM to determine Skill Check Difficulty Classes, the level of monsters and NPC Constituents, the power of available magic items, and many other things besides.
-The Campaign Level is also a quideline for the 'tone' of the campaign.
+The Campaign Level is also a guideline for the 'tone' of the campaign.
 A level 30 game is not usually set in a tiny village of mud huts...although it could be!

-It is generally good practice as a Game Master (GM) to strive to keep all the players at the same level.
+- It is generally good practice as a Game Master (GM) to strive to keep all the players at the same level.
 This is easy to do in Epic Path, by handing out group rewards for all combats and quests.
 Indeed, if you have players at different levels, the Monster Experience reward system will act over time to 'even out' everybody to the same level.
 If the GM has chosen to allow characters at different levels, it is strongly recommended to never allow the difference between the highest character level and the lowest character level to exceed four levels.
 If you exceed this range, then a fight against the average means that the low level characters will face extremely difficult battles, and/or, the high level characters will face very easy battles with tiny rewards.
 And tiny rewards are no fun!

-It is possible for the GM to declare by fiat that the Campaign Level is different from the average character level.
+- It is possible for the GM to declare by fiat that the Campaign Level is different from the average character level.
 This can be used to adjust the game difficulty.
 Setting the Campaign Level to one or two lower than the Average Character Level means that all combats are VERY easy, but advancement will slow down a great deal, as the experience rewards will be proportionally very small.
 Setting the Campaign Level to one or two higher than the Average Character Level means that combats will be VERY difficult, but rewards will be large and advancement will be quite rapid.

 - AKA: Concentration Check, Concentration